-A/N: The author owns none of the recognizable characters and names – makes no profit off of them.Another character sketch snippet piece.
+A/N: The author owns none of the recognizable characters and names – makes no profit off of them.This was written without any romantic intentions – a simple scene early on in Quistis' acquaintance with Squall.
+I'm pondering a few other one shots – hence the sub-title.
 Enjoy!

 A Wish For...